emmaculate-exceel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more nested loops for out C functions
+Understanding functions and how to write functions generaly in C programming language for more nested loops.